 - Develop a list of possible full-time employers

-- Identify USC alumni through the connectSC Career Network and LinkedIn alumni page to serve as potential advisers to the job search process and conduct more informational interviews
+- Identify USC alumni through the connectSC Trojan Network and LinkedIn alumni page to serve as potential advisors to the job search process and conduct more informational interviews

 Goals for the fourth year:

-- Meet with a career counselor early to discuss options after college
+- Meet with a career advisor in their school-based career center or the Career Center early to discuss options after college

-- Complete the annual Professional Integrity Contract to be eligible to apply and interview for full-time employment though connectSC
+- Complete the annual Professional Integrity Contract to be eligible to apply and interview for full-time employment through connectSC

 - Research employers and read industry publications